from URI wants to know…..

 in time and the woman believes this is her fertile time, emergency

 contraception should be used to prevent pregnancy.
-By the

 of its unreliability and high failure rate, withdrawal is